MylesJClayton/floret-cropper/README.md

 pip install numpy

 Instructions for use:
-Place nii.gz (compressed NIFTI) scans of a floret of wheat and scanning tube in the input folder (The script runs on all nii.gz files in the folder)
+Place nii.gz (compressed NIFTI) scans of a floret of wheat and scanning tube in the input folder (The script runs on all nii.gz files in the folder).
+Change THE DIRECTORY STRING ON LINE 13 OF FloretCropper.py to match the location you git cloned this repository to.
-run the script
+run the script.
-cropped images of wheat grains are placed in the output folder
+cropped images of wheat grains are placed in the output folder.